benjamin-rubinger/benjamin-rubinger.github.io/book/your situation.md

 ## Large Independent Sample
 Children are naturally curious about themselves and ask the people around them, including their mother.
 Famously, every mother thinks her child is good looking.
 Children have no reason to question their mother's judgment, and most kids at some point think they are good looking because their mom told them so.
 Your mother is biased, she is unlikely to be objective about you.
 Even if you use revealed preference instead of asking, one opinion is not conclusive.
 That person could be wrong.
 The more opinions you collect, the more reliable the answer, until you collect the opinion of everyone and know a definitive answer.

 There is a problem of just collecting larger numbers of opinions.
 Data collection is expensive, and you may only need a few samples to form a conclusion.
 But if all your samples are biased in the same way, you may get the wrong answer, like if all of your friends tell you that you are funny looking.
 That sounds convincing, but they may be playing a prank on you.
 You want your samples to be independent, you want to avoid your samples all having the same bias.
 Independence can be increased in a variety of ways, by collecting data at different places, times, or from people who are unrelated.
-The classic website, Am I Hot or Not? was an internet sensation, because it allowed people to finally assess their physical attractiveness by a more objective process, forming a score from hundreds of unrelated disinterested raters.
+The classic website, Am I Hot or Not? was an Internet sensation, because it allowed people to finally assess their physical attractiveness by a more objective process, forming a score from hundreds of unrelated disinterested raters.
 Large numbers of independent samples, good data, strong conclusion.

 ## Awareness and Courage
 Paraphrasing Jung, what you want to find most will be where you want to look least.
 Your conscious mind wants to sincerely tell everyone what a great person you are, it hates to face any evidence to the contrary.
 For the sake of your goals, kill your pride, fully face yourself and your situation.